alexsolizar/sales-analytics-sound/README.md

 ---

 We hope this project serves as a useful tool for analyzing sales data.
 Contributions and suggestions are always welcome!

+## Credits

+The methodologies used in this project is based on https://github.com/Gaelim/youtube/tree/master repository of Gaelim.
+I have introduced some changes to fit with the use cases of this project.